apify/apify-docs/sources/academy/webscraping/advanced_web_scraping/scraping_paginated_sites.md

 At first, it might seem like an easy solution.
 Enqueue all possible filter combinations and that should be so granular that it will never hit a pagination limit.
 Unfortunately, this solution is still far from good.

-1. There is no guarantee that some products won't slip through the chosen filter combinations.
+1. No guarantee that some products won't slip through the chosen filter combinations.
 2. The resulting split might be too granular and end up having too many tiny paginations with many duplicate products.
 This leads to scraping a lot more pages than necessary and makes analytics much harder.

 ### Using filter ranges {#using-filter-ranges}